-At the same time, I’ll take the temperature and size up the omnipresent and complex media environment, and then provide a guided tour through Pope Francis’s 2015 visit to the United States with a special emphasis on the team of lay women and men who prepared for, and then provided press/TV/radio and social media coverage.
+I’ll take the temperature and size up the omnipresent and complex media environment, and then provide a guided tour through Pope Francis’s 2015 visit to the United States.
+I’ll give particular emphasis to the team of laywomen and men who prepared for and then provided press/T.V./radio and social media coverage.

-On the feast of Corpus Christi, back on May 29th, I celebrated the 7:30 AM Mass at San Carlos Cathedral in Monterey, the oldest continuing parish church in California; it’s among the mission churches established by Saint Junipero Serra.
-I have served this parish for the past six years, and that day was also my anniversary of 45th year of priestly service.
+On the feast of Corpus Christi, back on May 29, I celebrated the 7:30 AM Mass at San Carlos Cathedral in Monterey, the oldest continuing parish church in California.
+This cathedral is counted among the churches established by Saint Junipero Serra.
+I have served this parish for the past six years, and that day was also my anniversary of the 45th year of priestly service.

-One thing about Catholics, especially on the Corpus Christi feast, is the idea that no matter what sort of Catholic – conservative, traditional, charismatic, liberal, social activist, devotional, most Catholics regard the Eucharistic celebration as safe ground, a sacramental center of our belief, and with little regard for the differences that may be present in the congregation.
+On the Corpus Christi feast, the idea that no matter what sort of Catholic – conservative, traditional, charismatic, liberal, social activist, devotional — most Catholics regard the Eucharistic celebration as safe ground.
+It is the sacramental center of our belief, and with little regard for the differences that may be present in the congregation.
 At least that’s what I’ve believed these many years.
 Well, that’s what I thought.